Translation management for Inertia.js applications with Rails backend

 bundle exec rake inertia_i18n:health

-# Generate a new configuration file
+# Generate a Ruby initializer config

-inertia_i18n init
+inertia-i18n init

 # Convert YAML to JSON

-inertia_i18n convert
+inertia-i18n convert

 # Convert specific locale

-inertia_i18n convert --locale=ru
+inertia-i18n convert --locale=ru

 # Scan frontend code for translation usage

-inertia_i18n scan
+inertia-i18n scan

-# Check translation health
+# Check translation health (all checks)

-inertia_i18n health
+inertia-i18n health

-# Sort and format JSON locale files
+# Sort and format locale files

-inertia_i18n normalize
+inertia-i18n normalize

 # Watch for changes and auto-convert

-inertia_i18n watch
+inertia-i18n watch

 Input (Rails YAML):